No, Seriously, Magic The Gathering Will Be Slowing Down This Ridiculous Stream Of New Releases

 Why Magic The Gathering Is Slowing Down Its Release Schedule

-The rapid release cycle hasn't just raised pacing questions; it's also fueled debate over how much traditional fantasy gets squeezed out by licensed crossovers.
-When another player worried that Magic-IP sets would forever be capped at an even split against crossover titles, Rosewater offered a reassuring long-term vision for the franchise.
-He believes there will eventually be future years where in-Multiverse sets outnumber Universes Beyond releases, though those shifts won't happen in the immediate lineup.
-This strategic balancing act ensures that core enthusiasts and crossover fans alike have room to breathe as Magic The Gathering evolves its publishing strategy.
+The rapid release cycle has fueled debate regarding how much traditional fantasy is squeezed out by licensed crossovers.
+When a player worried that Magic-IP sets would forever be capped at an even split against Universes Beyond titles, Rosewater offered a reassuring long-term vision.

 • January: Lorwyn Eclipsed (In-Universe)